aplteam/MarkAPL/Files/MarkAPL.md

 This will become the very first `<meta>` tag in the header.

 This should only have an effect when the page created by `MarkAPL` is displayed by Microsoft's Webbrowser COM (or ActiveX) control.
 This control uses the oldest version of IE on any given machine by default.
-Instead one can specify any IE or even Edge, Microsoft's latest browser at the time of writing, and that's exactly what the above statement achieves.
+Instead one can specify any IE or even Edge, Microsoft's latest browser at the time of writing, and that's exactly what the above statement does.

 #### footnotesCaption